rikka-chunibyo/HIDPi/README.md

 ## Issues
 I usually respond fast, I honestly don't know much about all of this, I just scrapped together some commands and stuff, but I'll try my best to help.

-If there's an issue while your using a different OS, I would prefer it if you tested it on the suggested/tested OS, either way I'll still help though.
-If it ends up working on the suggested/tested OS, please open an issue about adding support for the OS that didn't work, I'd like this project to be as plug-and-play and simple as possible.
+If there's an issue while your using a different OS, please open an issue about adding support for it, I'd like this project to be as plug-and-play and simple as possible.

 Not really about issues but if you have any suggestions for improvements or anything feel free to open a discussion about it.